PoisotLab/ms_network_prediction/manuscript.md

 interactions to the phylogenetic match between species is consistent even through scales [@Poisot2018IntRet] and in neutral models [@Coelho2017NeuBio].

-A final family of models that gained interest in recent years are the network-based models.
+A final family of methods that gained interest in recent years are the network-based models.
 These models use the existing set of interactions to identify the unmeasured traits (i.e. latent traits) driving the network structure [@Becker2020PreWil].
 Species positioned closely in the network should interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo].
-As for functional traits, these unmeasured latent traits have evolved, and thus phylogenies can be used to further inform these models [@Rossberg2006FooWeb;
+As for functional traits, phylogenies can inform these models because these unmeasured traits have evolved over time. [@Rossberg2006FooWeb;
 @Elmasri2020HieBay].
 These network-based models are unfortunatly sensitive to sampling biases and limited to prediction for species for which we already have interaction data [@Becker2020PreWil].